kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-awesome.md

 }
 ```

 Go calls the `(treeNode * TreeNode)` part a *receiver*.
-Receives in Go can work with any data type and functions very
+Receivers in Go can work with any data type and functions very
 similar to the `this` keyword in other languages.

 ## Slices